Kilarin/fractured/README.txt

 - - - - - - - - - - - - - - - - - - - - - - - - - - -

 [b]Change Log[/b]
-0.05 world stone tower in progress, needs much work and perlin noise adjustment 0.04 fracturerift optimization and leak fix by HeroOfTheWinds and
+0.06 world stone tower and optimizations by HeroOfThe winds
-     thining algorithm choice in orethinning with new exponential algorithm by HeroOfTheWinds
+     BlastRadius changed, now levels down to 0 and gradualy steps up or down to meet environment, more crater like. areas and markers mods added.  areas will not protect in west!  changes planned for markers added mods: compassgps, bridgetool, explorertoolsall 0.05 world stone tower in progress, needs much work and perlin noise adjustment 0.04 fracturerift optimization and leak fix by HeroOfTheWinds and thining algorithm choice in orethinning with new exponential algorithm by HeroOfTheWinds